vcync/modv.vcync.gl/docs/v3/documentation/media.md

 2. Add the `Texture 2D` Module to a Group and click the Module in the Group to focus it
 3. In the Module Inspector, set the `texture` property to `image` to show a dropdown of available images
 4. Select the image you added into the `image` folder

+## Using a video

+1. Add a video into the `video` folder of a Project
+2. Add the `Texture 2D` Module to a Group and click the Module in the Group to focus it
+3. In the Module Inspector, set the `texture` property to `video` to show a dropdown of available videos
+4. Select the video you added into the `video` folder